 - Experience/Past Performance – Offerors must be able to demonstrate fully successful previous experience in delivering pest control service that conforms to IPM principles and procedures and that are comparable to the present acquisition in size, scope, and complexity.

 - Operating Plan and Staffing – This factor evaluates the offerors’ proposed resource allocation to accomplish the work, including the education, experience, and certifications of all front line and technical support personnel.
 A basic requirement is that all personnel providing on-site service must be fully certified as commercial pesticide applicators.
 It has become standard for larger projects to require a staff entomologist as a full-time contractor employee, who either holds a degree in the field or is registered as a Board Certified Entomologist (BCE).

 - Personnel Training – This factor evaluates how the contractor employees keep abreast of technical developments in their field and continually develop their skills.

 - Control, Monitoring, and Recordkeeping Protocols – This factor evaluates whether the proposed chemical and non-chemical control products conform to modern IPM standards and whether the planned methods for monitoring and documentation will meet the buyer’s needs.

 While these contracts include basic terms and conditions, the ordering agency is responsible for inserting any additional appropriate green requirements and language into the solicitation.
+See GSA's Integrated Pest Management Guidance when writing specifications.
 More information on ordering through GSA Multiple Award Schedules can be found here.